Posted on

 Combat Lessons

 The Rank and file in combat, What they are doing, How they are doing it.
-The suggestions in Combat Lessons are drawn from the experience of the World War II American Soldier in both Europe and the Pacific.
+The suggestions in Combat Lessons are drawn from the experience of the World War II American Soldiers in both Europe and the Pacific.

 Volume 1 Volume 2Volume 3Volume 4Volume 5